captionpoint/CaptionPoint-Server/public/will.md

 ---
 ## EMILIA:
 Oh no, no.
-Though it was most certainly his heart that broke.
-He was not the kind of man who could keep a friend after being a certain kind of… friendly.
 ---
+## EMILIA:
+Though it was most certainly *his* heart that broke.
+---
+## EMILIA:
+He was not the kind of man who could keep a friend after being a certain kind of friendly.
+---
 ## HENRY:
 You broke his heart?
 ---
 ## EMILIA:
 Oh yes, terribly.
+---
+## EMILIA:
 All those sonnets don’t come from happy endings.
 ---
 ## HENRY: